excid3/rails/guides/source/getting_started.md

 #### Resource Routes

 Typing out these routes every time is redundant, so Rails provides a shortcut for defining them.
-To create the same CRUD routes, replace the above routes with this single line:
+To create all of the same CRUD routes, replace the above routes with this single line:

 ```ruby
 resources :products